SHARE

 2026 Nissan X-Trail facelift: locked for Australia, prices up

-• Multiple powertrains remain a draw, including electrified options in the broader range.
+• Multiple powertrains remain a draw, including electrified options depending on variant.

-• Cabin practicality stays a strong suit; watch for any updates to the second-row slide and cargo floor shaping.
+• Cabin practicality stays strong; watch for tweaks to the second-row slide and cargo floor.

 Solterra vs X-Trail at a glance